Unsourced Random Access: A Comprehensive Survey: URA: A Recent Paradigm

 \section{URA: A Recent Paradigm}

-In some massive MTC (or M2M) applications, the total number of devices can be in the order of millions, and they are only active very sporadically as illustrated in Fig. \ref{fig_sporadic}.
+In some next-generation communications applications, such as massive MTC and massive IoT, the total number of devices can be in the order of millions, and they are only active very sporadically, as illustrated in Fig. \ref{fig_sporadic}.
 This makes achieving any level of coordination infeasible.
-As a result, none of the multiple access techniques summarized in the previous section is suitable for enabling the communication of these devices.
-Specifically, the complexity of the grant-free multiple access is prohibitive due to the codebook size when each potential user is assigned a unique preamble.
+As a result, none of the MA techniques summarized in the previous section is suitable for enabling the communication of these devices.
+Specifically, the complexity of the grant-free MA is prohibitive due to the codebook size when each potential user is assigned a unique preamble.
 On the other hand, ALOHA leads to excessive collisions, significantly degrading communication efficiency.

 To address this problem, Polyanskiy proposed the URA paradigm in \cite{polyanskiy2017perspective} where the data transmission and user identification problems are decoupled via the utilization of a common codebook by all users.
-So, the receiver is not interested in user identities during the data transmission, with the decoding being done only up to a permutation of the transmitted messages.
+Therefore, the receiver is not interested in user identities during data transmission, with decoding being performed only up to a permutation of the transmitted messages.